Products & Services

 GHSA offers a variety of products and services for both its members and the general public.

 GHSA’s member newsletter provides timely, comprehensive information about federal and state highway safety activities and initiatives.
-Members and Associate Members reach more than 2,000 individuals in the highway safety field by writing special columns and articles.
+Associate Members can reach more than 1,000 individuals in the highway safety field by writing contributing articles.

-Timely emails notify the membership of critical issues and important legislative and regulatory developments that affect highway safety.
-Action Alerts encourage GHSA members to take action on specific legislative or regulatory issues.
+GHSA keeps its membership apprised on critical issues and important legislative and regulatory developments.
 News releases contain the latest Association activities or policy positions and are regularly covered by the national media.

 - GHSA Annual Meeting

 The Annual Meeting provides an opportunity to share information and network, learn about the latest safety developments in Washington and nationwide, and discuss new products and services with a wide variety of vendors.
-High-level federal leaders including the Secretary of Transportation, NHTSA Administrator, FHWA Administrator and the chairman of the National Transportation Safety Board shared their views and interacted with GHSA members at the Annual Meeting.
+High-level federal leaders including the DOT Secretary, NHTSA Administrator, FHWA Administrator and NTSB Chairman have had conversations with GHSA members at past Annual Meetings.

-The Policies and Priorities provide GHSA member positions on a broad range of highway safety issues including the funding of federal highway safety programs, including occupant protection, impaired driving, motorcycle, bicycle and pedestrian safety, highway safety data and other issues.
-This publication is updated in hard copy periodically and also posted on the GHSA website.
+GHSA's Policies and Priorities provide GHSA positions on a broad range of highway safety issues including the federal funding, occupant protection, impaired driving, motorcycle, bicycle and pedestrian safety, and highway safety data.

 - Special Reports and Publications